 The analysis is unavoidably complex.
 It involves 22 populations spread across five geographic regions.
-NMFS uses a variety of quantitative metrics (e.g., RERs, critical and rebuilding thresholds, measures of growth rate and productivity) and qualitative considerations (e.g., PRA designation, whether a population is essential to a recovery scenario, the need for and status of a long-term transitional adaptation and recovery plan where the indigenous population has been extirpated, the magnitude of harvest in SUS fisheries, treaty fishery contribution) in its assessment of the proposed actions.
+NMFS uses a variety of quantitative metrics (e.g., RERs, critical and rebuilding thresholds, measures of growth rate and productivity) and qualitative considerations (e.g., PRA designation, whether a population is essential to a recovery scenario, the need for and status of a long-term transitional adaptation and recovery plan where the indigenous population has been extirpated, the difference the proposed fisheries would make in terms of returning spawners, in its assessment of the proposed actions.
 These are discussed in Sections 2.4.1 (Environmental Baseline) and 2.5.1 (Effects of the Action).
 The Integration and Synthesis section summarizes and explains the considerations that lead to NMFS' biological opinion for the proposed actions.
 In the following, NMFS summarizes the considerations taken into account for each population in a discussion that is organized by region.
-The same information is displayed and summarized in Table 27 which may help navigate the complexities of the narrative.
+The same information is displayed and summarized in Table 34 which may help navigate the complexities of the narrative.

-Both Chinook populations in the Georgia Basin Region are near or below critical status.
-This is cause for concern given their role in recovery of the ESU.
-However, impacts from the proposed actions in Puget Sound fisheries are low (<8%), and our analysis indicates that further harvest reductions in 2019 Puget Sound fisheries would not measurably affect the risks to viability for either Nooksack population.
+For 2020 the Chinook populations in the Georgia Basin Region are forecasted to have escapements below, for the North Fork Nooksack Chinook population, and slightly above critical status for the South Fork Nooksack Chinook population.
+The long-term average natural-origin escapement abundances have been near (NF) and below (SF) critical thresholds (Table 3) which is cause for concern given their role in recovery of the ESU.
+Productivity estimates for the North Fork continue below replacement, while the South Fork population has risen above replacement in recent years (Table 3).
+Impacts from the proposed actions in Puget Sound fisheries are low (<8%), and our analysis indicates that further harvest reductions in 2020 Puget Sound fisheries would not measurably affect the risks to viability for either Nooksack population.
 This result is consistent with information that indicates system productivity is low and that past harvest constraints have had limited effect on increasing escapement of returning natural-origin fish.
-Total (natural origin and hatchery) escapement and growth trends are positive for the North Fork Nooksack and stable for the South Fork Nooksack population.
+Total (natural origin and hatchery) escapement trends and growth rates are positive for the North Fork Nooksack and stable for the South Fork Nooksack population.
 The conservation hatchery programs that are designed to buffer demographic and genetic risks are key components in restoring viability of the Nooksack early Chinook populations.
+As described in section 2.4.1, Environmental Baseline, the two Nooksack conservation hatchery programs are part of the Critical Stocks Program, with ongoing funded through the PST, as a measure to bolster the status of populations that are impacted in PST fisheries.
 Measures to minimize fishery impacts to Nooksack early Chinook, particularly the South Fork population, are part of the proposed actions.